jonlpersson/ed-latimore/site/_posts/2022-06-28-sober-october.md

 I like to think of positive changes in my life as moves that generate compound interest, or as bets on myself that continuously pay off.

-Read here to learn how the [cost of success is like poker](https://edlatimore.com/the-cost-of-success/).

 Building these positive habits will make you shine a light on other areas of your life that need improvement.
 Nutrition is a great place to start for most people.
 Making healthier decisions at the lunch and dinner table can have tremendous effects, such as:

 * Lowering your blood pressure and cholesterol